JankariTech/blog/src/assets/TestingWithCypress/cypress_blog_5.md

 These architectural improvements unlock the ability to do TDD with full e2e tests.
 You can develop faster while driving the entire dev process with tests because: you can see your application; you still have access to the developer tools, and changes are reflected in real-time.
 The end result is that you will have developed more, your code will be better, and it will be completely tested.
 If you opt for parallelization and automated load balancing will further supercharge your test speeds.

-But, there are some serious downsides to these architectural changes.
+But there are some serious downsides to these architectural changes.

 > The following permanent and temporary trade-offs are well discussed in Cypress documentation.
 Please follow the official documentation for more information.
 I've just listed out the main point just for an overview.